jmagaram/rescript-seq/SEQ_README.md

 ## General notes

-!!!!!
-Check if recursion is a problem !!!!! mapi or rely on indexed first? to iterator
-Use Option instead of Empty and Next; or enabpe mapIfNext Remove recursion problems change code to xxs and xs
-"value" or "item" in callbacks? split on all the scani and mapi - include isFirst, isLast! mark some as @inline contribution guide
+mark some as @inline

-    awkward!
-    ~a=() => S.init(~count=1, ~initializer=(~index as _) => Js.Math.random())->S.cycle,
+toTask?
+AVOID recursion, tested with big stuff until ocaml source code partition really useful, byPredicate, byString, and map it first to iterator split on want help! permutations and others
+MORE LINQ has interleave MANY
+LeftJoin?
+Run length encode, item,
+toDelimitedString

 ### Ideas

-repeat one time but not constant? fromIterable, nextChunk, asNonEmpty, peekThen, window surrounding (size) or neighbors

 ### Contribution guide

+## Tests

+- Do one stress test to ensure no stack overflows, especially with recursion

 ## Coding style

-- Use `xs`, `ys`, `zs` for sequences
+- Use `xx`, `yy`, `zz` for sequences
-- Use `x`, `y`, `z` for item in those sequences
+- Use `x`, `y`, `z` for items in those sequences
-- Use `xxs` for a nested sequence
+- Use `xxx` for a nested sequence
+- Use `inx` for index variables

 ## TC39 Proposal